palasthotel/wp-components/README.md

     public function onCreate(){
         // you must implement onCreate function
-        // this is where you build your plugin components }
+        // this is where you build your plugin components

+        // (optional) language path settings
+        $this->textdomainConfig = new \Palasthotel\WordPress\Config\TextdomainConfig(
+            "my-plugin-domain", // the text domain of your plugin "languages" // relative path in your plugin directory );
+    }

     public function onActivation($networkWide){
         parent::onActivation($networkWide);
         // you can overwrite onActivation
+        // better use onSiteActivation
     }

     public function onSiteActivation(){
         // you can overwrite onSiteActivation
-        // this will be called for every site if plugin get activate network wide }
+        // this will be called for every site if plugin get activate network wide
+        // this also works with single site setups
+    }

     public function onDeactivation($networkWide){
         parent::onDeactivation($networkWide);
         // you can overwrite onDeactivation
+        // better use onSiteDeactivation
     }

     public function onSiteDeactivation(){
         // you can overwrite onDeactivation function
-        // this will be called for every site if plugin get deactivate network wide }
+        // this will be called for every site if plugin get deactivate network wide
+        // this also works with single site setups
+    }
 }
 MyPlugin::instance();